 Support for students in francophone minority communities

-The Global Health Office is working on a new initiative to improve recruitment and retention of Francophone students (from Acadian and other francophone minority communities) in the health professions and thereby improve access to French-language health services throughout the Maritimes.
+The Office of Community Partnerships and Global Health is working on a new initiative to improve recruitment and retention of Francophone students (from Acadian and other francophone minority communities) in the health professions and thereby improve access to French-language health services throughout the Maritimes.

-We work in partnership with Réseau Santé Nouvelle Écosse, Université Sainte-Anne to better understand the health context for francophone minority communities in the region and respond through community collaborations and student engagement.
+We work in partnership with Réseau Santé Nouvelle Écosse and, Université Sainte-Anne to better understand the health context for Francophone minority communities in the region and respond through community collaborations and student engagement.

-We offer events and training for existing students on collaboration with the Dalhousie Chapter of FrancoDoc.
+We offer events and training for existing students in collaboration with the Dalhousie Chapter of FrancoDoc.
 For more information, or to join FrancoDoc, please see here: